carolledevops/Helloworld/README.md

   We wanted to reproduce an enterprise-type infrastructure with 3 servers and GKE

-  A master server Jenkins scheduling build jobs, monitor the slaves A build server(slave) to build our docker images, tests, and security scan of images Google Kubernetes engine to deploy our web application which can be consumed of production.
+ - A master server Jenkins scheduling build jobs, monitor the slaves
+ - A build server(slave) to build our docker images, tests, and security scan of images
+ - Google Kubernetes engine to deploy our web application which can be consumed of production.
-  Sonarqube server  Static Code Analysis
+ - Sonarqube server  Static Code Analysis

 ## Choice and description of tools

-- Terraform open source infrastructure as code tool used to automate infrastructure in cloud provider
+- Terraform  infrastructure as code tool used to automate infrastructure in cloud provider. it will help to prvision 3 servers(jenkins,nodebuild and sonarqube) and Google kubernetes Engine
 - Using Docker to containerize hello world application
-- Deployment hello world on GKE thanks

-##### Implementation of a Gitflow to respect good practices.
-Creation of two branches:
+- Dockerhub: registry to store docker imges
-##### The “master” branch which will be used only to deploy our application in production,
+- GKE used to deploy hello world application
-##### The “dev” branch will be used to develop the functionalities and carry out the tests.
-##### Pull request to merge the “dev” branch on the “master” branch
-##### 	Use of Jenkins to orchestrate all stages and set up several pipelines.
-##### 	Use notification space on the Slack collaborative platform and email to notify us of the state of the pipeline.
+- Slack collaborative platform used to notify us of the state of the pipeline

 ## Security:
-##### Snyk Image Scanner:
+- Snyk Image Scanner:
-###### Identify vulnerabilities in built images (cve-
+- Identify vulnerabilities
-##### Sonarqube for code quality
+- Sonarqube for code quality

 ## Workflow
 #####   Continuous Integration and delivery
 ###### Developer makes a modification to the code and pushes it on GitHub